How Much Water To Drink A Day For Older Adults

 When Is Dehydration An Emergency?

-Some cases of dehydration may call for emergency care and hospitalization.
+Some cases of dehydration, such as heat exhaustion or heat stroke, may call for emergency care and hospitalization.
 Signs of dehydration that indicate a healthcare provider is needed or that 911 should be called include:

 Weakness